danielbh/web-front-end-engineering-wiki/README.md

   - An infinite scroll with loading element
   - A carrousel with animations for changing photos
   - Nav scroll component
+  - type-ahead
+  - vertical parrallax
+  - a toast alert
+  - responsive navbar
+  - a gauge
+  - inline input
+  - responsive grid framework
+  - responsive nav that closes and opens
+  - Build a client-side spellchecker
 - Force an image to be a specific size
-  - Build a client-side spellchecker
 - HTTP Headers
    - Cache-Control
    - ETag
    - Status Codes
    - Transfer-Encoding.
  - REST vs RPC.

 ### DOM